-Every championship winning lineup in League of Legends has been helped to the promised land by a mid laner who knows how to take charge.
-Exceptional 1v1 ability, playmaking, communication and shotcalling are all aspects of mid lane play we have grown accustomed as different eras of dominance have come and gone.
+Nonetheless, picks are not everything.
+Exceptional 1v1 ability, playmaking, communication and shotcalling are all aspects of mid lane play we have grown accustomed and that will always remain vital to the role.
 In this list, we take a look at the most dominant mid laners currently within each region.

 As we compare team strength internationally, how do these elite players shape up in a head-to-head battle?